52 databases found starting with S X

 Provides online access to over 4,000 journals and 30,000 books published by Elsevier.
 Strong collections in the social sciences, pure and applied sciences, engineering, and medicine.
 This service allows you to browse or search the journals and access full text articles (PDF & HTML).
 McMaster has access to many, but not all titles at this site.

-Includes 35 full-text reference works and encyclopedias published by Elsevier.
+Includes over 30 full-text reference works and encyclopedias published by Elsevier.